Skip to main content

 Students meeting the acceptance criteria will be accepted directly as incoming first-year students into the baccalaureate program in Electro-Mechanical Engineering Technology.

-• 4 units of English
+• Four units of English

-• 5 units of Arts/Humanities/Social Sciences/Foreign Languages
+• Five units of Arts/Humanities/Social Sciences/Foreign Languages

 Transfer students can also apply for admission into the EMET program with advanced standing.
-If a student wishes to transfer into the program, he/she must also meet the College of Engineering admission requirements.
+If a student wishes to transfer into the program, they must also meet the College of Engineering admission requirements.
 Generally, transfers can occur at any time and will be handled in the same manner as transfers into any other four-year degree.
 Transcript evaluations will be used to determine the transferability of courses, and department evaluations will determine the substitutability of transfer courses for required courses in the curriculum.

 Degree Information